Yolan00/Language-Modeling-and-Human-Cognition-2024/README.txt

 INSTALLATION INSTRUCTIONS:

-- Download the codes
+- Download the ¨Models.zip¨ file and extract the codes
 - Install the transformers and Pytorch libraries

 RUNNING INSTRUCTIONS:

-- Run the code
+- Run the code for the preferred model (we suggest 410m for fast but informative testing)
 - Wait for the download to finish
 - Ask your question
 - The bigger models (2.8b/6.9b/12b) require high computational power and disk space